 Ellen Meacham is a Tennessee native and longtime resident of Mississippi, a career journalist and journalism instructor at her alma mater, The University of Mississippi.
-She is the author of the forthcoming book Delta Epiphany: RFK in Mississippi (University Press of Mississippi, 2017).
+She is the author of the book Delta Epiphany: Robert F. Kennedy in Mississippi (University Press of Mississippi, 2018).

 Robert F. Kennedy kneels in a crumbling shack in Mississippi.
 Rice spills across the dirty floor, and a toddler, small for his age and clad in little more than a diaper, picks listlessly at the crumbs.
 “Hi, hi baby,” Kennedy says, trying to coax a response from the child.
 Kennedy touches the child’s distended stomach and then strokes his face and hair.
-After several minutes with little response from the child, the senator walks out the back door, wiping away tears.
+After several minutes with little response from the child, the senator walks out the back door, deeply moved.

 This encounter, from April of 1967, is the emotional heart of my book, Delta Epiphany: Robert F. Kennedy in Mississippi, and helped to change the course of Kennedy’s life.
 My book digs deeper into the impact of the visit on Kennedy and his ill-fated decision to run for president in 1968, a factor that has been obscured until now by the enormity of the Vietnam War.
 My work also places his visit into the context of the times, including an examination of the War on Poverty and the evolution of the civil rights movement to a focus on economic issues.

 However, what also sets my book apart is that I have done something no one else has done thus far.
 I have found and interviewed the children that he encountered there, including the baby whose suffering moved him so.
 We know, sadly, what happened to Robert Kennedy, but this book also introduces us to four of the children, including the baby on the floor in the shack in Cleveland who moved Kennedy so.
 Delta Epiphany finishes their stories and offers a look at the life for people in the Delta today.